pubudu538/product-private-paas/cartridges/templates-modules/wso2am-1.9.0/README.md

-WSO2-IS 5.0.0 Template for the Configurator
+WSO2-AM 1.9.0 Template for the Configurator
 -------------------------------------------------------------------------------------

 This template supports following configurations

-1. Clustering IS
+1. Clustering AM
-2. Fronting the IS cluster with WSO2 ELB
+2. Fronting the AM cluster with WSO2 ELB

 Following are the configuration parameters that is used by the template.
 You can configure following in the ***module.ini*** file.